This listing expired on March 15, 2022. Please contact firstname.lastname@example.org for any updated information.

 History of the Project

-This is the third year of an ongoing archaeological field project.
-This May and June we will complete a series of small excavations on the upper terrace of the site, begin excavations within the structure’s cryptoporticus, continue our programs of photogrammetry and geophysics, and process the finds from the 2020 season.
+This is the fourth year of an ongoing archaeological field project.
+This May and June we will complete a series of small excavations on the upper terrace of the site, begin excavations within the structure’s cryptoporticus, continue our programs of photogrammetry and geophysics, and process the finds from the 2022 season.
 Students will be trained in all basic operations associated with archaeological excavation, including digging, finds recovery, sieving, documentation, data entry, photography, drawing, and finds processing.
 There will also be an environmental archaeology component.

 Period(s) of Occupation: Roman Imperial; Late Antique (first century BCE to 8th century CE)